elsayed-lab/hpgltools/README.md

 > make install

+One important caveat for newer versions of hpgltools: it now uses packrat to keep a database of the package versions which I used.
+If one wishes to attempt installing my versions of these packages:

+> make packrat_install

+A few packages appear to have fallen out of bioconductor/CRAN and so sometimes packrat installation has annoying errors.

 If you wish to run some tests and (re)build the documentation:

 > make

-This rebuilds the documentation strings, runs check, build, create vignettes, and runs the tests.  make install does what it says on the tin.
+There are a bunch of other potential targets available in the Makefile which might be interesting.
+Simply running make rebuilds the documentation strings, runs check, build, create vignettes, and runs the tests.  make install does what it says on the tin.

 Instead, one may perform: